 Complete Roofing Systems

 At Texas Star Roofing, we don’t just install a roof, we install complete roofing systems.
-There are many components to a roofing system, and much of the roofing system is covered by the top layer, the shingles.
+There are many components to a roofing system, and much of the texas roofing system is covered by the top layer, the shingles.

 The first part of complete roofing systems is the valley underlayment.
 We use a modified bitumen or ice & watershield in our valleys.
 This product is more like rubber and tends to seal tighter around nail holes than some of the cheaper asphalt product on the market.
 Much like if you pushed a nail through an inner tube.